Ph.D., Islamic Studies, Humboldt University, Berlin, 2001

 - Modern and contemporary Muslim approaches to the Qur’an

-- Marriage, family, and sexuality in religions
+- Gender, marriage, and sexuality in religions

 Trained in the study of Islam, languages, and pre-modern as well as modern Muslim societies, my scholarly trajectory has taken me from research on Palestinian women and diaspora and return experiences through a decade of work on American Muslim communities intersecting with women, gender and sexuality in contemporary Muslim contexts.
 I see myself in both Islamic studies and American religions, and in conversation with women’s and gender studies, sexuality studies and critical race theory.
 I have combined ethnographic and textual analysis methods in diverse research contexts and engage in interdisciplinary, multi-method research that does not privilege texts over lived experiences or vice versa.